Lyman E. Johnson: Bank failure

 The failure of the Kirtland Safety Society, a bank founded by church leaders, led to widespread dissent in 1837.
 The church held a high council trial on September 3, 1837, which ejected Johnson, his brother Luke, and John F. Boynton from the Quorum of the Twelve.
 Boynton explained that his difficulties with the church resulted from "the failure of the bank" which he had understood "was instituted by the will and revelations of God, and he had been told that it would never fail".
 Despite these difficulties, Johnson and the others temporarily reconciled with church leaders and were restored to their apostleships on September 10, 1837, after which Johnson and his family moved to the Latter Day Saint settlement of Far West, Missouri.

 Excommunications

 Meanwhile, schismatic strife between the loyalist faction and the dissenting faction continued to divide the church in Kirtland.
-The schismatic strife followed them, but in Far West, the loyalists were able to keep control by excommunicating the leadership of the Missouri church—David Whitmer, John Whitmer, W. W. Phelps—along with Oliver Cowdery, Johnson, and others.
+The strife spread to Missouri, but in Far West, the loyalists were able to keep control by excommunicating the leadership of the Missouri church—David Whitmer, John Whitmer, W. W. Phelps—along with Oliver Cowdery, Johnson, and others.
 In Johnson's case, a list of seven charges were presented to him by the Far West High Council on April 9, 1838, which included the charge of "saying he would appeal the suit between him & Brother Phineas Young and take it out of the County."
 Johnson replied on April 12 that "I should not condescend to put my constitutional rights at issue upon so disrespectful a point, as to answer any of those other charges until that is withdrawn & until then shall withdraw myself from your society and fellowship."

+Brigham Young reported that Lyman later lamented leaving the church, though he never rejoined:

+I would suffer my right hand to be cut off, if I could believe it again.
+Then I was full of joy and gladness.
+My dreams were pleasant.
+When I awoke in the morning my spirit was cheerful.
+I was happy by day and by night, full of peace and joy and thanksgiving.
+But now it is darkness, pain, sorrow, misery in the extreme.
+I have never since seen a happy moment.

+Later life

+After Lyman E. Johnson's excommunication from the church in 1838, he pursued a secular career, primarily focusing on law and business.
+He initially remained in Ohio for a period before relocating to Iowa and subsequently to Wisconsin.
+In Iowa, Johnson became one of the founding figures of Keokuk, along with his brother Luke, contributing to the town's early development.
+He established himself as a successful pioneer lawyer, gaining respect and recognition in the legal community.

+Tragically, on December 20, 1859, Johnson died in a sleighing accident near Prairie du Chien, Wisconsin.
+An obituary detailed the incident, stating, "He was in a sleigh with others, when it went through an air-hole in the ice, of the Mississippi."
+At the time of his death, he was 45 years old.